jack-margeson/marg.es/content/_index.md

 Currently, I'm a full time student in my final two semesters of school, with a graduation date in Spring 2025.

-I've been a Boy Scout all my life, and achieved the highest rank of Eagle Scout in September, 2019.
+I've been a Boy Scout all my life, and achieved the highest rank of Eagle Scout in Sept.
+2019.

 In my free time, I like to make all sorts of cool things, in all sorts of different mediums: glass-working, woodworking, metalworking, fabric-working, embroidery, 3D printing, hobby electronics, and more.
 As a maker, I serve as leadership for a local non-profit makerspace in Cincinnati called [Hive13](https://hive13.org/).
 You can check out my wiki page [here](https://wiki.hive13.org/view/User:Jackmargeson).